One minute guide: Fostering for children with disabilities

 The service accepts sibling groups where one of the siblings meets this criteria.

-As with all fostering, the service can only been accessed from within Leeds Children's Social Work Service.
-Social Workers contact the Placement Support Team to find a suitable match for the child or young person.
+As with all fostering, the service can only be accessed from within the Leeds Children’s Social Work Service.
+Social workers contact the Placement Support team to find a suitable match for the child or young person.

 Key contacts and more information